Isaac Casaubon: England

 Still, Casaubon gradually discovered the serious inconveniences of his position.
 Having been taken up by the king and the bishops, he had to share in their rising unpopularity.
 The courtiers were jealous of a foreign pensioner who was so close to the king.
 Casaubon was especially mortified by Sir Henry Wotton's behaviour towards him, so inconsistent with their former intimacy.
 His windows were broken by vandals, and his children were pelted in the streets.
-On one occasion he appeared at Theobalds with a black eye, having been assaulted in the street.
+On one occasion he appeared at Theobalds House with a black eye, having been assaulted in the street.
 These outrages seem to have arisen solely from the English antipathy to the Frenchman: Casaubon, though he could read an English book, could not speak English.
 This deficiency exposed him to insult and fraud, and restricted his social activity.
 It excluded him from the circle of the "wits"; and he was not accepted in the circle of the "antiquaries" like William Camden, Sir Robert Cotton and Henry Spelman.

 Although Sir Henry Savile ostensibly patronized him, Casaubon could not help suspecting that it was Savile who had persuaded Richard Montagu to forestall Casaubon's book on Baronius.
 An exception was John Selden who was close enough to Casaubon to lend him money.
 Besides the jealousy of the natives, Casaubon had now to suffer the open attacks of the Jesuit pamphleteers, who, after he committed to Anglicism, detested him.
 Not only Joannes Eudaemon, Heribert Rosweyd and Scioppius (Gaspar Schoppe), but a respectable writer, friendly to Casaubon, Andreas Schott of Antwerp, gave currency to the insinuation that Casaubon had sold his conscience for English gold.

 The most serious cause of discomfort in England was that his time was no longer his own.
 He was continually being summoned to one or other of James's hunting residences in order to converse.
 The king and the bishops compelled him to write pamphlets on the subject of the day, the royal supremacy.
 At last, ashamed of misappropriating Casaubon's stores of learning, they asked him to refute the popular Annals of Baronius.

 In 1614 he published De rebus sacris et ecclesiasticis exercitationes XVI which consisted of a philological analysis of the Corpus Hermeticum, a series of neo-platonic texts.
 He placed their origin in the third or fourth century AD, rather than in a much earlier "hermetic" period to which they had generally been ascribed.

 He died in London of a congenital malformation of the bladder; but his end was hastened by an unhealthy life of over-study, and by his anxiety to acquit himself creditably in his criticism on Baronius.
 He was buried in Westminster Abbey.
 The monument by which his name is there commemorated was erected in 1632 by his friend Thomas Morton when Bishop of Durham.